-- Our company additionally offers a single-purpose wallet (the "Fiat Wallet"), which allows customers to top up and withdraw fiat currencies from and to their personal bank account(s).
-This service is offered by the legal entity Foris MT Limited. - Ms ... (the "Complainant"), e-mail address became a customer of Foris DAX MT Limited through the Cryto.com App and was approved to use the Wallet on 16 January 2024. - The Company notes that in the submitted complaints file, (the Complainant's) representative has outlined the desired remedy as: (i) reimbursement for incurred financial losses."10
+- Foris DAX MT Limited (the "Company") offers the following services: a crypto custodial wallet (the "Wallet") and the purchase and sale of digital assets through the Wallet.
+Services are offered through the Crypto.com App (the "App").
+The Wallet is only accessible through the App and the latter is only accessible via a mobile device. - Our company additionally offers a single-purpose wallet (the "Fiat Wallet"), which allows customers to top up and withdraw fiat currencies from and to their personal bank account(s).
+This service is offered by the legal entity Foris MT Limited. - Mrs ... (the "Complainant"), e-mail address became a customer of Foris DAX MT Limited through the Cryto.com App and was approved to use the Wallet on 7 September 2023. - The Company notes that in the submitted complaints file, (the Complainant's) representative has outlined the desired remedy as: (i) reimbursement for incurred financial losses.
+6